-Next in our series of posts about Charitocracy nominees, we have The Trevor Project.
+Next in our series of posts about new Charitocracy nominees, we have nominee The Trevor Project.
 It was recently nominated by super donor

 Firstly, for newcomers: the cause with the most votes each month wins the pot.
 No matter how much or how little you contribute, each donor at Charitocracy gets one vote.
 This is where charity meets democracy.
 So share this post and ask your friends to vote!
 That's how we spread the word and, as a result, grow the monthly pot.
 Yay!